mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Be clear on how you deliver business value

+ * People don't want to buy a quarter-inch drill, they want a quarter-inch hole - no body cares how we crafted your code is unless is makes money
  * Look for the money / how does it shift the KPI / where is the bottleneck to business throughput
  * Delivering Business Outcomes over code output / Value solutions over software /  It’s not about being a code monkey it’s about getting results
  * IT more than ever is at heart of business success.
 IT people that understand this transforms businesses.
 Seat at the table